TAKETODAY/today-infrastructure/today-retry/README.md

 (though, even in a clustered environment, this might be overkill).

 Part of the responsibility of the `RetryOperations` is to recognize the failed operations when they come back in a new execution (and usually wrapped in a new transaction).
-To facilitate this, Spring Retry provides the `RetryState` abstraction.
+To facilitate this, Infra Retry provides the `RetryState` abstraction.
 This works in conjunction with special `execute` methods in the `RetryOperations`.

 The failed operations are recognized by identifying the state across multiple invocations of the retry.
 To identify the state, you can